 An editorial in a 1998 edition of the Journal of the American Medical Association, noting the recent spike in interest in alternative therapeutics, stresses the need to subject these methods to scientific scrutiny.
 Authors Phil Fontanarosa and George Lundberg, both doctors, assert that in order to be considered “medicine,” therapies must be “scientifically proven, evidence-based… [and] supported by solid data.”
 There is no such thing as alternative medicine, because “anecdotes, beliefs, theories, testimonials, and opinions” are not substantive enough to qualify a practice as medicinal.
 Scientific discourse, they believe, should be the only contributor in the construction of understandings of therapeutic efficacy.

-contrast, nineteenth century science and medicine in a very different .
+By contrast, in the nineteenth century science and medicine stood in a very different and sometimes antagonistic relation to each other.
 Medicine was a long way from being defined by its proximity to science, and therapies’ potencies were evaluated according to a wide array of standards, many quite different from the empirical, data-driven criteria of the modern-day scientist.
 The role the sciences (most notably biology) would play in what some have termed the “revolution” in remedial strategies in the early twentieth century was far from established, and many individuals and groups developed distinctive discourses they hoped would either contribute to or provide the foundations for a new therapeutic paradigm.
 These groups were not limited to scientific disciplines; some were doctors, trained at reputable and not so reputable medical schools, and some were people with no specialized training at all.
 During a time of therapeutic crisis, the doors of established medicine—so long held fast by the paradigm of humorally based bleeding and purging—were opened to a multitude of other methods of healing, as well as strategies for evaluating their efficacy.

-his thesis the conversation surrounding therapeutics in late nineteenth-century America through a microhistorical study of Eureka Springs, Arkansas a spa town developed because of the natural springs that dot its landscape a destination for medical tourists.
+In this thesis I examine the conversation surrounding therapeutics in late nineteenth-century America through a microhistorical study of Eureka Springs, Arkansas.
+Eureka Springs was a spa town developed because of the natural springs that dot its landscape.
+It rapidly became a popular destination for medical tourists, often those who had first tried other more traditional therapies without success.
 Beginning in 1879 with Eureka’s founding, my work covers its establishment as a health resort by means of aggressive investment and advertising through the early twentieth century.
-I have restricted my study to just a few decades in the interest of conducting a vertical rather than horizontal analysis, with the goal of including more voices and perspectives than have been traditionally considered in the narrative of American therapeutics. ——
+I have restricted my study to just a few decades in the interest of conducting a vertical rather than horizontal analysis, with the goal of including more voices and perspectives than have been traditionally considered in the narrative of American therapeutics.
+Such an approach allows me to tease out the voices of various participants—patients, Arkansas physicians, chemists, and town boosters—whose contributions to debates about therapeutics have not been considered in the existing historiography on the therapeutic revolution.

-I have also restricted geographically for the same reasons.
+I have also restricted my study geographically for the same reasons.
 I chose Eureka Springs both for its relationship to hydropathy (a relatively popular and widespread alternative healing sect at mid-century) and for its location in the southern United States.
-Many studies of American medicine focus on its intellectual center on the east coast.
-While I agree that it was in places with more established medical societ and infrastructures like Philadelphia and Baltimore that much of the more influential discursive work was being done by the medical profession, I believe that making visible less studied centers of medical knowledge-creation can provide keen insight into the role that actors not associated with professional medicine have played in its history.
+Many studies of American medicine focus on its intellectual centers on the east coast.
+While I agree that it was in places with more established medical societies and infrastructures like Philadelphia and Baltimore that much of the more influential discursive work was being done by the medical profession, I believe that making visible less studied centers of medical knowledge-creation can provide keen insight into the role that actors not associated with professional medicine have played in its history.